-The Company does not have amounts of contract assets since revenue is recognized as the transferred control of promised services to customers.
+The Company does not have amounts of contract assets since the Company transfers the promised services to customers and have the billing right or after the customers pay consideration.

 The contract liabilities consist of deferred revenue, which represent the Company has received consideration but has not satisfied the related performance obligations.
-The revenue recognized for years ended December 31, 2019 and 2020 that was previously included in the deferred revenue balances as of December 31, 2018 and December 31, 2019 was RMB648,050 and RMB905,867, respectively.
+The revenue recognized for years ended December 31, 2020 and 2021 that was previously included in the deferred revenue balances as of December 31, 2019 and December 31, 2020 was RMB905,867 and RMB1,221,729, respectively.

-The Company's deferred revenue amounting to RMB1,585,970 and RMB1,998,198 as of December 31, 2019 and 2020, respectively.
-Starting from second half year 2019, the Company enters into contracts that have an original expected length of more than one year with certain students.
+The Company's deferred revenue amounted to RMB1,998,198 and RMB2,024,852 as of December 31, 2020 and 2021, respectively.
+Starting from the second half of year 2019, the Company has entered into contracts that have an original expected length of more than one year with certain students.
 The remaining performance obligations of these contracts are as following:

-For the years ende
+For the years ending December 31,

-2021 2022 Total
+2022 2022 2023

 RMB RMB RMB

-Revenue expected to be recognized on these contracts 112,786 18,549 131,335
+Revenue expected to be recognized on these contracts 3,133 17,200 20,333